SMNP Reviews is now powered by Blueprint Test Prep! Learn More

 What are the pros and cons of the job?

-Some of the things Ashton loves about her job include that she gets to take care of patients in her community, the clinical variety that comes with being a primary care NP, and being able to manage complex conditions.
+Some of the things Ashton loves about her job include that she gets to take care of patients in her community, the clinical variety that comes with being a primary care NP, and the ability to manage complex conditions.

 On the downside, she notes that being an NP in a rural area means she doesn’t always have access to things NPs in urban areas do, and that dealing with insurance companies can be frustrating!